 Ethical uncertainties and inconsistencies in diminished responsibility rulings

 Examining ways in which uncertainties in the conceptual underpinnings of diminished responsibility are reflected in ethical uncertainties and inconsistencies in psychiatric evidence.
 Deamer and Wilkinson. (forthcoming).
-Ethical uncertainties and inconsistencies in diminished responsibility rulings: a case for psychiatric fictionalis.
+Ethical uncertainties and inconsistencies in diminished responsibility rulings: a case for psychiatric fictionalism.

 SILC